tucats/ego/README.md

 |----------|-------------|
 | r.base(url) | Specify a "base URL" that is put in front of the url used in get() or post()
 | r.get(url) | GET from the named url.
 The body of the response (typically json or HTML) is returned as a string result value
 | r.post(url [, body]) | POST to the named url.
-If the second parameter is given, it is a string reprsenting the body of the POST request
+If the second parameter is given, it is a value representing the body of the POST request

 Additionally, the values `r.status`, `r.headers`, and `r.response` can be used to examing the HTTP status code of the last request, the headers returned, and the value of the response body of the last request.